marketing-strategy

 • Use attribution modeling to understand which channels drive results

-• Continuously refine your approach based on data insights
+• Continuously refine based on data insights

 7. Consistent Brand Experience